-Cyclists Discover Booby Traps On Popular Bike Trails, Police Monitoring Areas
+Cyclists Discover Booby Traps On Popular Dallas Bike Trails, Police Monitoring Areas

 “What we call in the cycling world ‘hit the deck’ is not fun,” said Ginny King of the King Racing Group.
 “And to think that you’re crashing because somebody else wants you to, doesn’t seem right.”

+King worried what was likely a prank could seriously injure rider.
+Soon, she learned from a friend, it almost did.

+“He nearly crashed really bad.
+It was about this high,” she said gesturing to her chest.

-The Dallas Police Department told CBS 11, “We are aware of these incidents occurring at the SOPAC location and our bike officers will be monitoring the area very closely, particularly during school hours.
+The Dallas Police Department told CBS 11 in a statement, “We are aware of these incidents occurring at the SoPac location and our bike officers will be monitoring the area very closely, particularly during school hours.
 In addition, we will direct any necessary resources in that area as needed.
 We want anyone occupying those trails to remain vigilant and report any suspicious activity.”